 Even if you’re not a beer drinker, you’ve probably heard of Carlsberg before, and it’s well worth the visit to head on down to where all the magic happens — The Carlsberg Brand Store.

-For those of you that weren’t fans of the beer before, you may find yourself ordering it at the pub back home.
+You can taste the beer in just about the freshest possible state.
+For those of you who weren’t fans of the beer before, you may find yourself ordering it at the pub back home.

 13 – Head to the Danish Architecture Center